-Outstanding Equity Awards at 2018 Fiscal Year-End
+Outstanding Equity Awards at 2019 Fiscal Year-End

-The following table sets forth information regarding each unexercised option to purchase our ordinary shares, each restricted share unit and each restricted ordinary share held by each of our named executive officers as of December 31, 2018.
+The following table sets forth information regarding each unexercised option to purchase our ordinary shares, each restricted share unit and each restricted ordinary share held by each of our named executive officers as of December 31, 2019.

 Unless otherwise indicated below, all of our equity awards were granted under our 2013 Equity Incentive Plan and will fully vest in the event of a change in control unless the awards are assumed by the successor corporation or replaced with comparable awards.
-For additional information regarding other vesting acceleration provisions applicable to the outstanding equity awards held by our named executive officers, please see the section titled "Potential Payments Upon Termination or Change-in-Control" beginning on page 47.
+For additional information regarding other vesting acceleration provisions applicable to the outstanding equity awards held by our named executive officers, please see the section titled "Potential Payments Upon Termination or Change-in-Control" beginning on page 49.

-The table below also includes information regarding all options to purchase shares of the common stock of Innoviva (INVA) held by each of our named executive officers as of December 31, 2018.
+The table below also includes information regarding all options to purchase shares of the common stock of Innoviva (INVA) held by each of our named executive officers as of December 31, 2019.
 In connection with the spin off, all outstanding Innoviva options were adjusted using a formula designed to preserve the intrinsic value of the award prior to the spin off.
 In addition, all outstanding Innoviva options held by our employees were amended so that they remain outstanding based on service to either Innoviva or us following the spin-off.
+As a result of her resignation in January 2, 2019, Ms. Gala did not have any outstanding equity awards as of December 31, 2019.